 Notable linear phase EQ plugin: Blue Cat's Liny EQ (link to check the price at Plugin Boutique)

-For more information on linear phase EQ, check out my article The Complete Guide To Linear Phase Equalization/EQ.
+For more information on linear phase EQ, check out the following My New Microphone articles:

 What is a passive equalizer?
 A passive EQ uses passive filters in order to sculpt the frequency content of audio signals.
 These equalizers are, however, powered devices and have amplification (either tube-based or solid-state) in order to apply makeup gain (and even boosting capabilities) for the passive filters.